 Press Ganey Guardian of Excellence Award for Patient Experience in Neonatal Intensive Care

 For the third year in a row, White Plains Hospital has been named a 2021 Press Ganey Guardian of Excellence Award winner for Patient Experience in Neonatal Intensive Care.
 The Press Ganey Guardian of Excellence Award is a nationally recognized symbol of achievement in healthcare.
 The annual award honors health facilities that have consistently sustained performance in the top 5% of all Press Ganey clients nationally for one year.

 National Accredited Program for Rectal Cancer

 White Plains Hospital was awarded a three-year accreditation from the National Accreditation Program for Rectal Cancer (NAPRC), a quality program of the American College of Surgeons.
-As one of 16 hospitals in the country to be accredited for their commitment toward excellence in the care of rectal cancer, and one of just two in New York, the Hospital demonstrated compliance with the NAPRC standards that look at program management, clinical services and quality improvement to ensure that rectal cancer patients receive appropriate care using a multidisciplinary approach.
+As one of five hospitals in New York to be accredited for their commitment toward excellence in the care of rectal cancer, the Hospital demonstrated compliance with the NAPRC standards that look at program management, clinical services and quality improvement to ensure that rectal cancer patients receive appropriate care using a multidisciplinary approach.

-American Heart Association's Get With the Guidelines®—Gold Plus Award for Heart Failure and Diabetes
+American Heart Association Get With the Guidelines® – Heart Failure Gold Plus Achievement Award

-American Heart Association's Get With the Guidelines®—Gold Plus Award for Stroke and Diabetes
+American Heart Association/American Stroke Association Get With the Guidelines® – Stroke Gold Plus Achievement Award